 David Van Slyke

-It works best to communicate with me using the above e-mails or cell phone.
-Do not use my LCC office phone or moodle's messages.
+(Please communicate with me using the above cell phone or LCC email.
+Please do not use my LCC office phone or moodle's messages.

-Most days we start class with three kinds of review: warm-up problems from the LCC Math 25 Packet, problems from the online Math 20 final exam, and student questions about homework problems (from the LCC Math 25 Packet or the list of small questions).
-Then we discuss new material, work on projects, and perhaps conclude with a random homework problem used as a quiz.
+Most days we start class with three kinds of review: warm-up problems from recent topics, problems from the online Math 20 final exam, and student questions about homework problems.
+Then we discuss new material and work on projects.

 By LCC policy, missing all classes during the first week causes you to be dropped from the class.

-Our final happens on Tuesday during finals' week, starting at 10:00 am (our normal class start time) but lasting for 110 minutes.
+Our final happens on Tuesday during finals' week in our classroom, starting at noon (our normal class start time) but lasting for 110 minutes.

 You can add this calendar to your own calendar app using this ICAL address.